-An introduction to vocabulary, idiomatic expressions, and grammatical constructions appropriate to a Spanish-speaking environment in the business world.
+An introduction to vocabulary, idiomatic expressions, and grammatical constructions appropriate to a Spanish-speaking environment.
 In addition to building basic communication skills, the course covers various aspects of Spanish business protocol, commercial terminology and correspondence.
-This course provides students with a working knowledge of Spanish for business relations.
+This course would be of interest for students who would like to have a working knowledge for business relations with the Hispanic world.